miremad/react-state-management/README.md

-# Getting Started with Create React App
+# Getting Started with create vite react-ts

 This project was bootstrapped with Vite. clone the project.